awillig/dcp-vardis/spec-v1.0/dcp-bp.md

 implementation-dependent order.
-It is also left to the implementation to decide how many and which payload blocks (see Section [Packet Format](#bp-packet-format)) are being added into a bearer payload, as long as the combined length of payload blocks does not exceed the value of the `BP_MAXIMUM_PACKET_SIZE` parameter.
+It is also left to the implementation to decide how many and which payload blocks (see Section [Packet Format](#bp-packet-format)) are being added into a bearer payload, as long as the combined length of payload blocks and the `BPHeader` does not exceed the value of the `BP_MAXIMUM_PACKET_SIZE` parameter.

 Let `clientProtocol` of type `BPClientProtocol` be a client protocol entry in `currentClientProtocols` currently under consideration for